Applying

 • A robust job postings database

 In addition, our program brings in professionals in data science to review resumes of students in our program.
 We also bring in monthly speakers to profile career paths in data science.
+Our alumni also send us many opportunities.

 What are the career outcomes of students who have completed your program?

 Most of our students get jobs in industry while several of our students go on for further study to complete PhD programs.
 The university’s career outcomes website can give you a sense of where our graduates are now working.
-We have also noted outcomes on our masters overview website.
+We have also noted outcomes on our masters overview page.
 In addition, you can search for many of our graduates on LinkedIn.

 Is your program STEM-certified?